PinturaW/Performance-Comparison-Phishing-Supervised-Models-vs.-LLM-Approaches/README.md

 │   ├── white/                   # Legitimate string data
 ├── backend/                     # Backend server (if applicable) │   └── app.py                   # Flask API server for model inference
 ├──
+black_url.txt                    # List of phishing URLs for training ├──
+white_url.txt                    # List of legitimate URLs for training ├──
 requirements.txt                 # Python dependencies
 ├──
 README.md                        # Project documentation
 ```

+---

+## 📋 Explanation of Key Files

+### `black_url.txt`
+This file contains a list of phishing URLs.
+These URLs are used to:
+- Fetch WHOIS domain information to analyze domain registration details.
+- Process HTML content for training the phishing detection model.

+### `white_url.txt`
+This file contains a list of legitimate URLs.
+These URLs are used to:
+- Fetch WHOIS domain information to analyze domain registration details.
+- Process HTML content for training the phishing detection model.

+### `paser.py`
+This script processes the HTML content of URLs listed in `black_url.txt` and `white_url.txt`.
+It extracts meaningful text and features from the HTML files and saves them as structured data for training.

+### `train.py`
+This script fine-tunes a BERT model using the processed string data from `paser.py`.
+It trains the model to classify websites as phishing or legitimate.

+### `test.py`
+This script evaluates the trained model on unseen data to measure its performance.
+It generates predictions and calculates metrics like accuracy and F1-score.

+### `chrome_extension/`
+This folder contains the source code for the Chrome Extension.
+The extension uses the trained model to analyze web pages in real-time and warn users about potential phishing threats.

 ---